WDDN-LD

 WDDN-LD (channel 23) is a low-power religious television station in Washington, D.C., owned and operated by the Daystar Television Network.
 The station's transmitter is located on Brookville Road in Silver Spring, Maryland.

 History

-Communicasting Corporation signed on W42AJ November 18, 1988 as the Washington market's first Telemundo affiliate.
+Communicasting Corporation signed on W42AJ on November 18, 1988, as the Washington market's first Telemundo affiliate.
 When current affiliate W64BW (now WZDC-CD) signed on late 1993, the two stations were recorded as both carrying the network's programming.

 The station, then known as WSIT-LP, was sold to Paxson Communications in 1996 and Capital Media in 1999.
 Capital Media assigned the famous callsign WKRP.
 WKRP-LP moved to channel 23 in 2003 in order to avoid interference from WVPY in Front Royal, Virginia.
 Daystar purchased the station in 2005.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: